Raúl Sánchez (footballer, born 1997)

-Raúl Sánchez Sánchez (born 8 November 1997) is a Spanish professional footballer who plays for Mexican side Club Necaxa.
+Raúl Sánchez Sánchez (born 8 November 1997) is a Spanish professional footballer who plays for Castellón.
 Mainly a left winger, he can also play as a left back.

 Club career

 Born in Madrid, Sánchez represented EF Atlético Casarrubuelos and CF Trival Valderas as a youth.
 He was promoted to the latter's first team in July 2016, and made his senior debut during the campaign, in Tercera División.

 On 27 June 2017, Sánchez joined AD Alcorcón and was assigned to the reserves also in the fourth division.
 On 8 July of the following year, he moved to another reserve team, CD Leganés B in the same category.

 On 25 June 2019, Sánchez signed a professional contract with Lega until 2021, but was loaned to Segunda División B side Burgos CF on 9 August.
 On 5 October 2020, he moved to fellow third division side CF Rayo Majadahonda also in a temporary deal.

 Sánchez left Lega on 1 July 2021, as his contract expired, and signed permanently with Rayo in Primera División RFEF on 10 August 2021.
 On 13 November, he scored a hat-trick in a 4–2 away win over Internacional de Madrid.